cnnrrss/ten-x-coder/frameworks/aws/DynamoDB.md

 - Write Capacity Units - Number of 1KB blocks / second
 - Read Capacity Units - Number of 4KB blocks / second

-Eventually Consistent Reads ( Default )
+    - Eventually Consistent Reads ( Default 2 / sec)
-Strongly Consistent (more cost)
+    - Strongly Consistent (more cost 1 / sec)

 This enables DynamoDB to have a fexible schema, so each row can have any number of columns at any point in time.

 DynamoDB provides two read/write capacity modes for each table: **on-demand** and **provisioned**.

-For workloads that are less predictable for which you are unsure that you will have high utilization, on-demand capacity mode takes care of managing capacity for you, and you only pay for what you consume.
-Tables using provisioned capacity mode require you to set read and write capacity.
+For workloads that are less predictable for which you are unsure that you will have high utilization:

+**On-demand capacity** mode takes care of managing capacity for you, and you only pay for what you consume.

+Tables using **provisioned capacity** mode require you to set read and write capacity.

 ### Partitions

-Each partition:
+_Each partition_:

-- Max of 3000 RCU
+- Max of **3000 RCU**
-- Max of 1000 WCU
+- Max of **1000 WCU**
-- Max of 10GB
+- Max of **10GB**

 Compute # of partitions